Mission Statement

 Lisa Prince

 Lisa Prince is director and founder of Gloria Dei Community.
-She has been a spiritual director for 20 years completing her internship at Our Lady of Grace Monastery (1998-2000).
-She has also trained as an enneagram teacher and practitioner with author Helen Palmer and the Narrative Enneagram.
-She teaches spiritual formation classes and runs a local chapter of the Thomas Merton Society.
-Lisa lives a contemplative life and sees her journey in silence, solitude and prayer as integral to her spiritual direction ministry.
-While Lisa enjoys sitting with many types of people, her particular focus has been with individuals suffering grief and loss and those with vocations in Christian ministry.
+She has been a spiritual director for over 25 years, completing her internship at Our Lady of Grace Monastery (1998-2000).
+She is also a trained enneagram instructor (Narrative Enneagram), teaches an ongoing spiritual formation class at Zionsville Presbyterian Church, runs a local chapter of the Thomas Merton Society, and hosts contemplative prayer groups.
+Lisa lives a contemplative life and sees her journey in silence, solitude, and prayer as integral to her spiritual direction ministry.
+While Lisa enjoys working with many types of people, her particular focus has been with those suffering grief and loss and those with vocations/careers in Christian ministry.

 Sue Armstrong